Nbryttel/jobscraper/README.md

-# Jobscrapper Database Schema and Automation
+# Jobscrapper SQL Database Schema and Python Automation

 This repository contains SQL and Python scripts for a comprehensive Job Scraping and Analysis Database Schema.
 It is designed to facilitate job market analysis by storing scraped job offers and their metadata in a structured, scalable, and normalized manner.
 The integration of Python ensures seamless automation of scraping, processing, and data management.